Origin

 Geographical Distribution

-More common in urban centres such as Sydney and Melbourne, where parents favour classical and European names.
-Slightly less common in rural areas but steadily rising in usage across all regions.
+More common in urban centres such as Sydney, Melbourne, and Brisbane, where international names are more prevalent.
+Slightly less common in rural areas but gaining popularity nationally.

 Numerological Significance